 There are ways to manage your tooth injury until you have the chance to see your emergency dental clinic, which we have highlighted below.

 Handling a Toothache

-Tooth pain has a wide variety of causes, from bruxism (teeth grinding) to cavities, gum disease, an exposed root or even an ear or sinus infection.
-That’s why it’s important to consult both your doctor and your dentist if you’re having significant, consistent tooth pain.
+Tooth pain has a wide variety of causes; it may be bruxism (teeth grinding), cavities, gum disease, an exposed root, or even an ear or sinus infection.
+That is why it is important to consult both your doctor and your dentist if you’re having significant, consistent tooth pain.

-In the meantime, taking paracetamol or ibuprofen – whichever over-the-counter pain reliever you normally take for headaches and other soreness – can reduce associated pain and inflammation.
+In the meantime, taking paracetamol or ibuprofen – whichever over-the-counter pain medication you would normally take for headaches, can reduce associated pain and inflammation.
 A cold compress on the outside of your cheek may also help for pain around the jaws.

 If you’ve lost a crown and still have it, rinse the inside and contact your dentist as soon as possible.
-If it is still suitable, your dentist can reattach the crown for you, otherwise they will advise you of an alternative treatment.
+If it is still suitable, your dentist can reattach the crown for you; otherwise, we will advise you of an alternative treatment.
 Do not try to re-attach it yourself.

 If you have lost a filling, it is best to contact your dentist straight away, regardless of whether it is hurting or not.
-Prompt treatment of a lost filling can prevent the need to have more complex and costly treatment down the track.
+The open area in your tooth is highly susceptible to bacteria and infection, and prompt treatment can prevent more complex and costly dental services down the track.

 Get in Touch with Your Emergency Dental Clinic